DCMSstats/GSS-web-dissemination/RAP_outcomes.md

 Using Python or R typically means the entire pipeline can be codified in script, since they have support reading the vast majority of data formats, can programmatically excel files and pdfs or word documents etc. examples

-All things being equal, if I write an R or Python script for my pipeline, I can’t rerun it as many times as I want, producing identical output, with the click off a button.
+All things being equal, if I write an R or Python script for my pipeline, I can rerun it as many times as I want, producing identical output, with the click off a button.
 However we still face limitations.
 If a colleague

 Where raw data is stored
 Even if the most sophisticated approach is taken, if the location of the raw data cannot be readily found, the pipeline fails at the first hurdle.
 For example, if our data is excel files or csvs, that are stored on a drive or server somewhere, they might be moved, renamed, or moved to a new updated server, all of which will break previous file paths.
 The ideal situation is to aim to get data from the source, e.g. the database where it is stored and csvs etc are output from.
 The source database is far less likely to move location or be renamed, since it is part of would developers would refer to as a production environment, and is maintained by developers.
 Reproducibility is default in the world of developers and as such things typically remain constant since it is part of standard working practice (this is part of the reason why it can be hard to reform and innovate IT).